s8lvg/teleprintf/README.md

 See `test.c` for example usage.

 ## Usage
-Include `teleprintf.h` in your project and set the `TELEGRAM_TOKEN` and `TELEGRAM_CHATID`.
+Include `teleprintf.h` in your project and call `tprintf_init(char *token, char *chatid)` to initialize the library.
 In your code, call `tprintf` with whatever message you want to send.
+To free all resources used by the library call `tprintf_destroy()`.

 ## Dependencies
-Teleprintf requires curl, which, on ubuntu, you can install with
+Teleprintf requires libcurl, which, on ubuntu, you can install with
 ```
 sudo apt install curl
 ```
+for linking pass the `-lcurl` argument like it is done in the example makefile.